 These exercises can seamlessly integrate into a lifter’s 6-week powerlifting program or stand alone as the foundation for a personalized workout routine.

 Sometimes buttocks sculpting isn’t the only goal.
-Lifters seeking to discover effective methods for achieving rapid weight loss can benefit from incorporating these exercises, as they facilitate muscle growth and calorie burning during each workout.
+Lifters seeking to discover effective methods for achieving rapid weight loss, such as quick ways to get skinny, can benefit from incorporating these exercises, as they facilitate muscle growth and calorie burning during each workout.
 The drop in body fat, especially around the waist, will further help to lift and increase the appearance of buttocks size.

 1. Cable Glute Kickbacks